logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

 !!! attention "Windows/Conda Installation"

-    It is recommended to use a conda environment to install the Hopsworks Feature Store client library on Windows.
-To install the Hopsworks Feature Store client library in a conda environment, execute the following commands:
+    On Windows systems you might need to install twofish manually before installing hopsworks.
+It is recommended to use a conda environment and run the following commands:

     ```
     conda install twofish